DASSA Referral Form - for health professionals

 As part of a comprehensive treatment plan, Modafinil may be used by DASSA services to assist with methamphetamine withdrawal.

-As with most specialist services, patients are generally referred back to their GP, when their clinical situation has stabilised.
+As with most specialist services, patients are normally referred back to their GP, when their clinical situation has stabilised.

 Out of these hours, medically urgent calls from a hospital based Medical Consultant, country hospital medical officer or GP will always receive a response.